Do I need my neighbor's permission to put up a fence?

 Can I charge my neighbor half the cost to repair or replace a fence?

-Most jurisdictions do not require your neighbor to pay for half the cost of building, repairing, or replacing a fence.
-Your neighbor might be responsible for paying half the cost of fence maintenance if it is located on the property line, but few, if any, legal procedures exist to compel them to pay for their share.
+Most laws do not require your neighbor to pay for half the cost of building, repairing, or replacing a fence.
+Your neighbor might be responsible for paying half the cost of maintenance if the fence is located on the property line, but few, if any, legal procedures exist that require them to pay for their share.

-If you and your neighbor have agreed to share in the cost of fence repair, you may want to get that agreement in writing and signed.
+If you and your neighbor have agreed to share the repair costs, you may want to get that agreement in writing and signed.
 If you agree to hire contractors, a Construction Contract or Home Improvement Contract could include both of you as signers.

 Who owns a fence built on the property line?

-Local laws may take different views of who owns a fence built on the property line.
+Local laws differ regarding who owns a fence built on the property line.
 In some areas, the fence remains the property of whomever paid to install and maintain it.
-That neighbor would probably have the right to modify the fence or remove it entirely.
+That neighbor may have the right to modify the fence or remove it entirely.

-Other jurisdictions may view the fence as the joint property of both neighbors.
-In this situation, the neighbors would be jointly responsible for maintenance costs, and making significant changes to the fence may require permission.
+Other places may view the fence as the joint property of both neighbors.
+In this situation, the neighbors could be jointly responsible for maintenance costs, and making significant changes to the fence may require permission.

-Your neighbor could be legally responsible for damage to the fence if you can show that your neighbor was at fault, or that the damage occurred because of something on their property.
-Your neighbor can make the same claim against you.
+Your neighbor could be legally responsible for damage to the fence if you can show that your neighbor was at fault, or that the damage occurred because something happened on their property.
+Your neighbor can make the same claim against you, if something happens on your property that damages a shared fence.

-This typically involves catastrophic damage caused by negligence, an intentional act, or an “act of God.”
-Your neighbor might be responsible for the cost of repairing a fence if you can show that something like the following happened:
+This typically involves catastrophic damage caused by negligence, an intentional act, or a storm or other natural disaster that caused something on their property to damage the fence, like a tree falling.
+Your neighbor might be responsible for the cost of repairing a fence if you can show that something like the following occurred:

 - Your neighbor's dog chewed through the fence.